-Application: wish oommfroot/oommf.tcl -fg mmDisp "arg"
+Application: wish oommfroot/app/oommf/oommf.tcl -nofork mmDisp "arg"

 On Windows platforms, the Suffixes field is labeled File Extension, and only one file extension may be entered.
 Files downloaded from a web server are handled according to their MIME Type, rather than their file extension, so that restriction isn't important when web browsing.
 If you wish to have files on the local disk with all the above file extensions recognized as OOMMF Vector Field files, you must repeat the New Type entry for each file extension.
 In the Application field, the values of wish, oommfroot, and arg vary with your platform configuration.
 The value of wish is the full path to the wish application on your platform (see Section 5).
 On Unix systems, wish may be omitted, assuming that the oommf.tcl script is executable.
 If wish is not omitted on Unix systems, Netscape will issue a security warning each time it opens an OOMMF Vector Field file.
+The value of oommfroot should be the full path to the root directory of your OOMMF installation.
 The value of arg should be "%1" on Windows and "%s" on Unix.
 The MIME type "application/x-oommf-vf" must be configured on any HTTP server which provides OOMMF Vector Field files as well.